Accreditations & Awards

 The Association of Lawyers for Children

-The ALC is not an organisation representing children’s lawyers or arguing for the interests of lawyers, but an organisation of lawyers representing children.
+The Association of Lawyers for Children (ALC) is not an organisation representing children’s lawyers or arguing for the interests of lawyers, but an organisation of lawyers representing children.

 It exists to promote access to justice for children and young people within the legal system in England and Wales.
 Within that framework, its aim is to develop and improve the practice of lawyers in meeting the needs of children who become involved in legal processes by promoting standards of best practice and interdisciplinary training.